kmchen/todo-frontend/README.md

-# TODO Backend
+# TODO Frontend

 ### Description

-This service is for getting and manipulating the todo task
+This service is the frontend for getting and manipulating the todo task

 ### Tech stack

 -   Typescript
--   Express
+-   React

 ## Table of Contents